robertdebock/ansible-role-podman/README.md

 # [podman](#podman)

-Install and configure podman on your system.
+Install and configure Podman on your system.

 |GitHub|GitLab|Quality|Downloads|Version|
 |------|------|-------|---------|-------|